Hoppe2808/BodySwapUnity/README.md

-This is the repository for the Unity implementation of the Body Swap project created by Sebastian Hoppe and Dumitru INSERT NAME.
+This is the repository for the Unity implementation of the Body Swap project created by Sebastian Hoppe and Dumitru Racicovschii.

 The repository and readme for the Raspberry Pi implementation is located at https://github.com/MrDm1try/BodySwapRaspberry.